ayushev/mtb-example-se-anycloud-mqtt-client/README.md

 ## Design and implementation

-This example implements three RTOS tasks: MQTT Client, Publisher, and Subscriber.
-The main function initializes the BSP and the retarget-io library, and creates the MQTT Client task.
+This example implements four RTOS tasks: OPTIGA Trust, MQTT Client, Publisher, and Subscriber.
+The main function initializes the BSP and the retarget-io library, and creates the OPTIGA Trust task.

+The OPTIGA Trust task initializes the secure element, extracts pre-provisioned public key certificate out of ther chip and populates with it internal configuration for the secure communication.
+Afterwards it initializes the MQTT Client task.

 The MQTT Client task initializes the Wi-Fi connection manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *wifi_config.h*.
 Upon a successful Wi-Fi connection, the task initializes the MQTT library and establishes a connection with the MQTT Broker/Server.

 The MQTT connection is configured to be secure by default; the secure connection requires a client certificate, a private key, and the Root CA certificate of the MQTT Broker that are configured in *mqtt_client_config.h*.